iiab/iiab-factory/box/rpi/iiab-imager/README.md

 1. The generic/secure-accounts.sh script is used to secure an image, remove any root paswords, user keys, and add the IIAB developer keys.
 1. rpi/min-sd shrinks the image on a SD card, and specifies optional part of filename -- the IIAB, version, date, git hash are standard.
 1. rpi/cp-sd copies the SD card to an image file, and zips it.
-1. rpi/iiab-imager/prepare.sh accepts the image.zip filename as parameter, and creates metadata in the current folder that will be picked up and transfered to the json file which drives the rpi-imager.
-It also queries for name and description which are required by rpi-imager.
+1. rpi/iiab-imager/upload.py calculates the checksums and sizes that are required for the rpi-imager.json menu description.
+It also queries for name and description which are displayed it its menu.
 1. "rpi/iiab-imager/upload.py -h" shows help.
 ```
 ./upload.py -h